This post may contain affiliate links. Please read our disclosure policy.

 - Better than the bakery: You may not have an Italian bakery in your town but even if you do, you should totally make anginetti cookies fresh!
 They taste so much better, plus you can pile on as many sprinkles as your heart desires.

-- Kid-friendly: Kids love these cookies because of their cakey texture and cute sprinkles, and they love helping to make them!
-Have your kids dip the cookies in the icing and add the sprinkles – they’ll be so happy.
+- Kid-friendly: Kids love these cookies because of their cakey texture and cute sprinkles, which makes them a little different than the usual brown butter chocolate chip cookies.
+They’ll also have a blast helping to make them!
+Let your little ones dip the cookies in icing and add the sprinkles—they’ll be so happy.

 What Are Anginetti Cookies?